Matterhorn-Apps/MatterhornApiService/README.md

 ## Requirements
 To build and run MatterhornApiService locally you will need:
-* Go 1.13 or higher
+* Go 1.14 or higher
-* golang-migrate CLI tool (installed using Homebrew on macOS or Scoop on Windows)
+* golang-migrate CLI tool (used to execute database migrations - see installation instructions below)
-* Docker Desktop (used to host a local instance of mysql-server and run openapi-generator)
+* Docker Desktop (used to host a local instance of mysql-server)

 ## Setup
 This section documents how to set up your environment to run MatterhornApiService.

 ### Go Runtime
-MatterhornApiService is built to run on Go v1.13.
+MatterhornApiService is built to run on Go v1.14.

 ### Configuring Environment Variables
 `MATTERHORN_ENV` - Defines the environment configuration to be used.
 Expected values include `dev` and `prod`.
 This determines the database endpoint and schema name is used.